Likely Nomura exit from lender may spur Japan regional bank shake-up

 A recovering economy on the back of bold monetary and fiscal policies from Prime Minister Shinzo Abe is also providing little incentive for immediate action.

-Combined first-half net profit for the nation’s 106 regional banks jumped 46 percent, helped by lower credit costs and a fall in impairment losses on their stock holdings, government data shows.
+Combined first-half net profit for the nation’s 106 regional banks jumped 46 percent, helped by smaller credit costs and a fall in impairment losses on their stock holdings, government data shows.

 But there is no getting around a bleak outlook for growth given Japan’s declining population, especially in regional areas.
 A small pick-up in loan volumes has been by driven by the acquisition financing needs of large firms, and by cash-strapped utilities - demand that is serviced by banks with national networks.